Labrador Iron Mines

 The iron mineralization in the James deposit consists of thin layers (<10cms thick) of fine to medium grained steel blue hematite intercalated with minor cherty silica bands <5cms thick dipping 30 to 45 degrees to the northeast.
 The James mine mineralization has been affected by strong alteration which removed most of the cementing silica giving it a sandy friable texture.

-The relatively low magnetic nature of mineralization found in James can be identified as magnetic lows due to the stronger magnetic nature of the surrounding rock units.
+The relatively low magnetic nature of mineralization found in James can be identified as magnetic lows due to the stronger magnetic nature of the surrounding unaltered iron formation and the alteration of magnetite to martite (a non-magnetic mineral) during the formation of the ores.